 STUWGTgk is the weight after student nonresponse adjustment for student k in trimming group g.

-In the 2006 assessment, relatively few students had weights considered excessively large.
-Out of approximately 50,000 students included in the 2006 assessment samples, fewer than 200 students required student weight trimming.
+In the 2007 assessment, relatively few students had weights considered excessively large.
+Out of the approximately 920,000 students included in the combined 2007 assessment samples, 402 students required student weight trimming.